Tool System

 Side-Effects Pattern (Telegram Tools)

-Section titled “Side-Effects Pattern (Telegram Tools)”Telegram tools like telegram_react and telegram_reply_to don’t perform their actions immediately.
+Section titled “Side-Effects Pattern (Telegram Tools)”Telegram tool actions like react and reply don’t perform their actions immediately.
 Instead, they set flags on a mutable TelegramSideEffects object: